chocolatey/docs/input/en-us/central-management/usage/website/administration/settings/retention.md

 1. Open the CCM Site in the browser.
 1. Login with the `ccmadmin` user.
 1. In the left hand menu click on `Administration` and then `Settings`.
-1. Click on the `Retention` tab
+1. Click on the `Retention Policies` tab

 1. Modify the settings as required
-1. Click the `Save All` button at the top right of the page to save your settings.
+1. Click the `Save All` button at the bottom left of the page to save your settings.

 As noted in the User Interface, any modifications to this section of the settings will require the Web Application to be restarted.
 This can be completed by doing the following: